npge/npge/doc/API.md

 *Weak reference*: both objects may be removed separately, using reference to removed object results in error.

+A sequence has weak reference to a block if it is the consensus sequence built from this block.

  - `Sequence` stores string representing genome sequence (e.g., chromosome, plasmid or contig).
     It can represent temporary generated sequence